 Our country is in the midst of the worst opioid epidemic in history.
 14,000 Americans died from accidental overdose of prescription opioids in 2014 alone, according to CDC data.
 In many states, these high figures made opioid overdose the leading cause of death in younger populations.

 At the same time, many opioid treatments for pain are prescribed based on research from the 60s that fails to justify the use of opioids in specific cases.
-Therefore, the criticism that medical marijuana drug therapy trials lack the needed conclusive evidence for treatment of certain conditions could also be directed at opioids.
+Therefore, the criticism that medical cannabis drug therapy trials lack the needed conclusive evidence for treatment of certain conditions could also be directed at opioids.

 In the end, we at Euphoria Wellness are not licensed medical professionals and cannot advocate one therapy choice over the other for pain sufferers.
-However, we can share information from experts in the medical field as to why some consider medical marijuana a safer alternative to painkillers and a method for tempering the rampant overprescription and abuse of opioid-based painkiller drugs.
+However, we can share information from experts in the medical field as to why some consider medical cannabis a safer alternative to painkillers and a method for tempering the rampant overprescription and abuse of opioid-based painkiller drugs.

-Marijuana as an Effective Treatment or Co-Treatment for Certain Types of Pain
+Cannabis as an Effective Treatment or Co-Treatment for Certain Types of Pain

-An extensive review of research literature conducted by staff from the Harvard Medical School found promising results in clinical trials regarding the use of medical marijuana for the treatment of certain types of pain.
+An extensive review of research literature conducted by staff from the Harvard Medical School found promising results in clinical trials regarding the use of medical cannabis for the treatment of certain types of pain.

 Both chronic pain and neuropathic pain responded well to treatment from smoked whole cannabis flowers as well as synthetic cannabinoids.
 Patients reported an improvement in their symptoms and with less side effects than many common drug treatments.